 - 6 Tablespoons Butter (melted)

 - 6 Packages 8 oz full fat cream cheese (room temperature)

 - 2 Cups Powdered keto sweetener (I use Lakanto Powdered Monkfruit Sweetener that I ordered from Amazon)

 - 8 oz Sour Cream room temperature

-- 1 or 2 Packages of fresh strawberries rinsed
+- 1 or 2 Packages of fresh strawberries or raspberries rinsed

 - 1/4 Cup granulated keto sweetener (I use Swerve)

 - 10 inch SpringForm Pan (I ordered mine from Amazon)